wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/Performance.md

 # Performance

 Edge Data Store is designed to run on a variety of small hardware and software platforms, and to support running customer applications on the same platform.
-In order to assist in determining the	Edge Data Store is designed to run on a variety of small hardware and software platforms, and to support running customer applications on the same platform.
+In order to assist in determining Edge Data Store is designed to run on a variety of small hardware and software platforms, and to support running customer applications on the same platform.
 To assist in determining the correct hardware and software configuration for a specific use, Edge Data Store has been tested on a variety of different hardware platforms with the supported ingress protocols at different event rates.
 Summary tables are provided below for each of the different protocols on different hardware platforms.

-correct hardware and software configuration for a specific use, testing has been done with the Edge Data Store on a variety of different hardware platforms with the supported ingress protocols at different event rates.
-Summary tables are provided below for each of the different protocols on different hardware platforms.

-Mean and Maximum CPU use and Memory (Working Set) are provided.
-The values are averaged over one minute for the maximum computations, so it is possible there may be momentary spikes in memory or CPU use.
-These tables are provided as an approximate guideline to what might be expected as an Edge Data Store platform is designed.
-It is strongly recommended that before production deployment of Edge Data Store performance testing is conducted.
-Mean and Maximum CPU use and Memory (Working Set) are provided.
-The values are averaged over one minute for the maximum computations, so it is possible there may be momentary spikes in memory or CPU use.
-These tables are provided as an approximate guideline to what might be expected as an Edge Data Store platform is designed.
-It is strongly recommended that performance testing is conducted before production deployment of Edge Data Store.
+This topic is provided to assist in determining hardware and software that can be used for specific applications.

 ## Edge Data Store Platforms